Nathu03/Nathu03/README.md

 <!-- ![Cover](https://via.placeholder.com/800x200)  Replace with your cover image URL -->

 I'm a passionate Software Engineer currently pursuing the final year of my BSc degree.
-I have a deep interest in web development, focusing on both backend and frontend technologies.
+I have a deep interest in web development, focusing on backend technologies, and I can do both backend and front-end.
 Let's connect and collaborate!

-🔭 I’m currently working on exciting web projects.
+- 🔭 I’m currently working on exciting web projects.
-🌱 I’m currently learning and expanding my knowledge.
+- 🌱 I’m currently learning and expanding my knowledge.
-💬 Ask me about web development, software engineering, or anything tech-related!
+- 💬 Ask me about web development, software engineering, or anything tech-related!
-📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/narthanan-38b22318) or [Email](mailto:narthanan.s@yahoo.com).
+- 📫 You can reach me via [LinkedIn](https://www.linkedin.com/in/narthanan-38b22318) or [Email](mailto:narthanan.s@yahoo.com).
-⚡ Fun fact: I'm working on my own eCommerce website development!
+- ⚡ Fun fact: I'm working on my own eCommerce website development!

 <div align="center">
   <a href="https://www.linkedin.com/in/narthanan-38b22318">